oxford-arc/arc-software-guide/docs/source/python/arc_jupyter.rst

 Using Jupyter Notebooks on ARC
 ------------------------------

+The easiest way to run Jupyter notebooks is by using the `ARC Graphical Nodes <https://arc-user-guide.readthedocs.io/en/latest/connecting-to-arc.html#connecting-using-arc-graphical-nodes>`_

+If you need to run on a local browser, you can follow the instructions below:

 **Interactive Notebook example**

 The following example shows how to connect to a Jupyter notebook session running on ARC.
 The example shows the best practice method of running